 Hailing from Massillon, OH, Jennifer Urbanek graduated from Marietta College with a Bachelor of Science in 2008.
 In 2011, she graduated with a Doctorate in Physical Therapy from Walsh University.
 She joined APT of VA after spending two years at an out-patient clinic in Blacksburg, VA.
 Urbanek’s clinical interests and specialties include general orthopedics and sports medicine.
 In her spare time, her hobbies include hiking, exercising and baking.

-Cameron and his wife Melinda, a speech therapist at Springtree Health and Rehab, currently live in Roanoke and are blessed to be a part of the Advanced PT family.
+Cameron, his wife Melinda, and their son Nolan, currently live in Roanoke and are blessed to be a part of the Advanced PT family.

 Type the content for this section here.
 This is just example text to show you what it will look like when you enter text content into this section.
 Your unique, authentic, and appropriate text will be filled into this section.
 Once you click into this section, you will see the filler text disappear, and you can begin typing your real content.
 We’ve simply put in filler text in this area.
 No need to get caught up in the actual content of this body text, we just typed a bunch of meaningless sentences.
 If you get anything from this text, please understand that this is just example text to give you a feeling for what your real text might look like.